“A popular and beautiful trail traversing the length of this red sandstone canyon.”

 Flora & Fauna

 Look up at the cliff sides to see if you can spot a desert bighorn.
 Look down at the ground to see lots of small lizards.
-Birds also abound in the canyon and make a very pleasant soundtrack to the hike.
+Birds also abound in the canyon and make a very pleasant soundtrack to the run.
 You'll see hawks soaring overhead.
 In the spring to early summer there are wildflowers of many kinds all around.